| Crew resource management in general aviation for

 narrowed (forming consensus); and (3) the group response became more

+accurate.
 According to Ziglio (1996), the selection of members for

 a Delphi panel on the basis of expertise provides a more robust response